aldwinhermanudin/BukuBuku/readme.md

 # BukuBuku

-BukuBuku is an Open Source eReader project inspired by [The Open Book Project](https://github.com/joeycastillo/The-Open-Book)
+BukuBuku is an Open Source eReader device inspired by [The Open Book Project](https://github.com/joeycastillo/The-Open-Book)

 ## To do